 New accessible toilet facilities will be developed and constructed which will allow equal access to visitors of all ages and abilities to spend more time in the location.

-The funding will allow the delivery of modern facilities, which will be accessible to all and incorporate disabled toilets and Changing Places facilities for the severely disabled.
+The funding allows the delivery of modern facilities, which will be accessible to all and incorporate disabled toilets and Changing Places facilities for the severely disabled.

-The funding is supporting the clearing and replanting of an overgrown garden at the front of the Southside Community Centre.
-The centre are also creating practical volunteering opportunities and skills development for local community groups.
+The funding supported the clearing and replanting of an overgrown garden by the front of the Southside Community Centre.
+The centre created practical volunteering opportunities and skills development for local community groups.

-A new building for youth work will be constructed on the Spartans site, replacing temporary portacabins which are showing signs of wear and tear.
+A new building for youth work is in the process of being constructed on the Spartans site, replacing temporary portacabins which are showing signs of wear and tear.
 Amongst other groups, the building will host the alternative school Spartans run for young people who have disengaged with mainstream education.

 The Volunteer Centre is working with local partners in each of the four localities of Edinburgh to develop a holistic programme of gateway opportunities, formal volunteer opportunity development and capacity building for volunteer-involving organisations to directly tackle exclusion and inequality of opportunity in communities.